alexyuriev/zdotfiles/README.md

 sre-fail-if-bad-redis-hash-key | Attempts to fetch a specific field of a redis hash and checks returned value.
 Exits 0 on a match, 1 on error.
 Very useful to ensure that redis is in the right state for async tools manipulating it. sre-validate-dns-record        | Checks a specific name server response for a specific value take_notes                     | A wrapper for taking notes stored in a single text file, entries timestamped.
 Uses ``joe`` text editor.
-Use ``take_notes [<beginning of a note>]``
+Use ``take_notes [<beginning of a note>]`` xauth-to-json                  | gets xauth data from a current session and displays it in a JSON format.

 ### AWS manipulation utilities